w-h-a/js_foundations/scope-note.md

 - defining a function defines where identifiers are available (no; that's what definition 4 does), and
 - alas, many more...

 That's when things get muddled.
-It is best to keep 'scope' for one thing, and the 'accessibility' (and the rules of accessibility) of identifiers clear and distinct.
+It is best to keep 'scope' and the 'accessibility' (and the rules of accessibility) of identifiers clear and distinct.

 <!--REST IS FOR LAUNCH ONLY